Privacy law: Canada

-In Canada, the federal Personal Information Protection and Electronic Documents Act (PIPEDA) governs the collection, use, and disclosure of personal information in connection with commercial activities and personal information about employees of federal works, undertakings and businesses.
-It generally does not apply to non-commercial organizations or provincial governments.
-Personal information collected, used and disclosed by the federal government and many crown corporations is governed by the Privacy Act.
-Many provinces have enacted similar provincial legislation such as the Ontario Freedom of Information and Protection of Privacy Act which applies to public bodies in that province.
+In Canada, the federal Personal Information Protection and Electronic Documents Act (PIPEDA) governs the collection, use, and disclosure of personal information in connection with commercial activities, as well as personal information about employees of federal works, undertakings and businesses.
+The PIPEDA brings Canada into compliance with EU data protection law, although civil society, regulators, and academics have more recently claimed that it does not address modern challenges of privacy law sufficiently, particularly in view of AI, calling for reform.

+PIPEDA does not apply to non-commercial organizations or provincial governments, which remain within the jurisdiction of provinces.
+Five Canadian provinces have enacted privacy laws that apply to their private sector.
+Personal information collected, used and disclosed by the federal government and crown corporations is governed by the Privacy Act.
+Many provinces have enacted provincial legislation similar to the Privacy Act, such as the Ontario Freedom of Information and Protection of Privacy Act which applies to public bodies in that province.

-There remains some debate whether there exists a common law tort for breach of privacy.
-There have been a number of cases identifying a common law right to privacy but the requirements have not been articulated.
+There remains some debate whether there exists a common law tort for breach of privacy across Canada.
+There have been a number of cases identifying a common law right to privacy but the requirements have not always been articulated clearly.

 In Eastmond v.
 Canadian Pacific Railway & Privacy Commissioner of Canada Canada's Supreme Court found that CP could collect Eastmond's personal information without his knowledge or consent because it benefited from the exemption in paragraph 7(1)(b) of PIPEDA, which provides that personal information can be collected without consent if "it is reasonable to expect that the collection with the knowledge or consent of the individual would compromise the availability or the accuracy of the information and the collection is reasonable for purposes related to investigating a breach of an agreement".

+Implications for Specific Sectors

+Canadian privacy laws have significant implications for various sectors, particularly finance, healthcare, and digital commerce.
+For instance, the financial sector is strictly regulated under PIPEDA, which requires financial institutions to obtain consent for the collection, use, or disclosure of personal information.
+Moreover, these institutions must also provide robust safeguards to protect this information against loss or theft.

+In healthcare, provinces like Alberta and British Columbia have specific laws protecting personal health information, which require healthcare providers to manage patient data with high confidentiality and security levels.
+This includes ensuring that patient consent is obtained before their personal health information is shared or accessed.

+Case Law and Regulatory Actions

+Recent case law in Canada has further defined the scope and application of privacy laws.
+For instance, the case of Jones v.
+Tsige recognized the tort of intrusion upon seclusion, affirming that individuals have a right to privacy against unreasonable intrusion.
+This landmark ruling has significant implications for how personal data is handled across all sectors, emphasizing the need for businesses to maintain strict privacy controls.